rupak101/rupak-mansingh/n26-task3/README.md

 # Development environment :

-* All development and execution done on Mac OS.It should work on other OS(e.g windows) as well.
+* All development and execution done on Mac OS, should work on other OS(e.g windows) as well.

 ### Pre-requisite

-- java 8+(Java path should be set in macOS)
+- java 8+
 - Apache Maven
 - M2_HOME path should be set
 - Lombok plugin in IDE